top of page

 For SMEs, strong ESG metrics can:

-• Help keep key clients who must report on their value chain emissions and social risks under CSRD.
+• Help keep key clients who must report on their value-chain emissions and social risks under the CSRD.

 • Improve access to bank finance, as lenders increasingly integrate ESG data into credit decisions and pricing.